Projection-shifted particle-flow imaging with cosmic-ray muons: Fundamental Formulas of Cosmic-Ray Muon Transmission and Scattering Processes and Their Application in the P MA Methods

 and

 For small $\theta_s$, a first-order expansion yields

 For $\alpha\neq 0$, the deviation becomes anisotropic, though it remains proportional to the scattering angle in the small-angle regime.

 To obtain the radial distribution of $d$ for realistic cosmic-ray muons, Eq.~\ref{eqA4} must be integrated over the distributions of $(\alpha,\theta_s,\phi_s)$, with $\theta_s$ convolved with the cosmic-ray energy spectrum.
 Regions of higher areal density produce lower peaks and broader variances in the radial $d$ distribution, leading to characteristic undershoot and overshoot features at density boundaries.
 Capping the scattering angle effectively multiplies the transmissivity by the fraction of small-angle scattering events, which decreases with increasing areal density, thereby enhancing contrast.
-This restriction also indirectly limits the allowed range of $d$, suppressing large deviations that would otherwise originate from high–areal-density regions, thus eliminating the undershoot–overshoot behavior.
+This restriction also indirectly limits the allowed range of $d$, suppressing large deviations that would otherwise originate from high-areal-density regions, thus eliminating the undershoot-overshoot behavior.

 Unlike conventional scattering methods, which determine the scattering point from two independently reconstructed tracks, the P$\mu$MA methods jointly utilize upstream and downstream position measurements.
 This approach improves horizontal localization for the dominant small-angle population and reduces sensitivity to detector-resolution limitations.
 In contrast, PoCA-based reconstruction becomes increasingly unstable at small scattering angles, where minute detector uncertainties can produce large shifts in the inferred scattering point.
 As a result, P$\mu$MA methods provide substantially improved horizontal resolution relative to traditional scattering-based techniques.